 Article 5.3 paragraphs 3 and 11 respectively of Regulation 141/20001 on Orphan Medicinal Products require the Commission in consultation with the Member States, the Agency and interested parties to draw up detailed guidelines on the required format and content of applications for designation of medicinal products as orphan medicinal products and on the form in which applications for transfer of designation to another sponsor shall be made.
 Article 4 of the same Regulation states that one of the tasks of the Committee for Orphan Medicinal Products is to assist the Commission in drawing up detailed guidelines.
 Commission regulation (EC) No 847/2000 of 27 April 20002 sets out, inter alia, the provisions for implementing the criteria for designation of a medicinal product as an orphan medicinal product and is intended to be supported further by guidance as referred to in Article 5.3 of Regulation 141/2000.
-The present guideline is intended to fulfil the obligations laid down in this Article.
+Commision Communication (2003/C 178/02) of 29 July 20033 sets out the Commission's interpretations on certain matters relating to the implementation of the designation and marketing exclusivity provisions.